retrogradeorbit/minimal-canvas/README.md

 ## Overview

-A minimally sized canvas graphics demo
+A minimally sized canvas graphics demo.

+The gzip artifact currently sits at 1860 bytes.

 ## Setup